Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: Introduction and Main Results

 \section{Introduction and Main Results}

 A Banach lattice $E$ is said to be an Abstract Lebesgue space ($AL$-space) if it behaves like the classical $L_1$-spaces, in other words, if $\norm{x + y} = \norm{x} + \norm{y}$ for every $x, y \in E^+$, the positive cone of $E$.
-Important examples of $AL$ naturally include $L_1$-spaces and the spaces $\mathcal{M}(K)$ of Borel regular measures on compact Hausdorff spaces $K$.
+Important examples of $AL$-spaces naturally include $L_1$-spaces and the spaces $\mathcal{M}(K)$ of Borel regular measures on compact Hausdorff spaces $K$.
 In fact, from the remarkable representation theorems of Kakutani (see, for example \cite[Theorem 4.27]{aliprantis2006}), every $AL$-space can be represented (up to a lattice isometry) by an $L_1$-space, where the underlying measure space is \emph{strictly localizable } (see Definition \ref{def: strictly-localizable}).
-Thus, the study of $AL$-spaces reduces to the study of $L_1$-spaces.
+Thus, the study of $AL$-spaces reduces to the study of $L_1$-spaces with an underlying strictly localizable measure space.
 The same holds in the complex setting: using complex Banach lattices, every complex $AL$-space admits a representation as an $L_1$-space (see \cite[p.
-135, Theorem 3]{lacey2008isometric}).
+135, Theorem 3]{lacey2008isometric}) with underlying strictly localizable measure space.
+In particular, for any measure space $(X, \Sigma, \mu)$, since $L_1(X, \Sigma, \mu)$ is an $AL$-space, there exists a strictly localizable measure space $(X', \Sigma', \mu')$ such that $L_1(X, \Sigma, \mu)$ and $L_1(X', \Sigma', \mu')$ are lattice isometrically isomorphic; for this special case, the construction of this lattice isometry can be explicitly found, for example, in the proof of \cite[Lemma 7.4]{kacena2013quantitative}.
+Consequently, requiring the measure space to be strictly localizable entails no loss of generality, and our results therefore remain valid for any measure space $(X,\Sigma,\mu)$. \\

 The study of weak compactness in $AL$-spaces is classical in Banach space theory.
 Early works include those of Dunford and Pettis \cite{dunford1940linear} and Grothendieck's characterization of weak compactness in $\mathcal{M}(K)$ spaces \cite{grothendieck1953applications}.
 In recent years, there has been growing interest in the quantitative study of weak compactness (see, for example, \cite{angosto2009measures, kacena2013quantitative, kalenda2025quantitative}), leading to quantitative versions of classical results with consequences that cannot be directly deduced from the original statements.
 It is within this context that we situate our work.